last updated 16/09/2020

 This tends to mean returns are often at the conservative end of the spectrum until combined with other earnings.
 ‘On the other hand, the lower risk and the value of a being part of a well-known branded network often means a franchise is more attractive,’ says Philip Morrison of Franchise Accountants.
 ‘That makes it easier to sell at a higher multiple than you might achieve for an independent business.’

 That’s why buying a franchise can make good financial sense.
-Get the buzz and you can fly higher, faster and further.

 To work out whether any franchise is going to be the right one for you, you'll need to do some research and ask lots of questions.
 There are many helpful articles on the Franchise New Zealand website - here are five of the most important: